evanmac123/UNGC/README.md

 `rvm install 2.1.3`
-`rvm use 2.1.3` this will download and install ruby 2.1.3 `rvm 2.1.3 --default` this will make the downloaded 2.1.3 the default in your computer
+`rvm use 2.1.3` this will download and install ruby 2.1.3 `rvm 2.1.3 --default` this will make the downloaded 2.1.3 the default in your computer `cap staging ruby:upgrade` this will upgrade the version of ruby on the staging machine

 OR